Kaedalus/Kaedalus-Reffect-Megapack/README.md

 To install:
 - Install [GW2 Reffect](https://github.com/Zerthox/gw2-reffect/).
 - Extract the .zip file inside ``Guild Wars 2\addons\reffect``.
+- Turn on "Reuse game icons" in the Reffect settings.

 [> Link to screenshots on imgur <](https://imgur.com/a/AKNGE3r) (Screenshots of version 1.0.0)